acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    - Dynamically adjust resolution based on object distance
    - Computation scales quadratically with resolution reduction

-4. **Model Pruning and Quantization**:
+4. **Early Termination**:
-   - Use smaller variants of YOLO (tiny, nano)
+   - Stop processing when confidence exceeds threshold
-   - Reduce precision (use int8 instead of float32)
+   - Particularly effective for single-object detection (basketball)
-   - Can reduce computation by 50-90% with acceptable accuracy loss
+   - Can save 20-40% computation in favorable conditions

 **Parallelization Strategies: Using All Available Resources**